 Banh Mi is one of our favourite Vietnamese dishes.
 Classic banh mi usually contains some kind of pork, but this recipe from The New Vegetarian uses marinated tofu instead.
 Topped with quick pickles, this sandwich makes for a really special lunch.
 And you can make this recipe vegan if you'd like to.

 Chilli is the ultimate crowd-pleaser.
-This recipe from At My Table swaps traditional beef for a whole host of veggies including green beans, red peppers and kidney beans.
+This recipe swaps traditional beef for a whole host of veggies including green beans, red peppers and kidney beans.
 It's a great recipe for a gathering, and as it's made in one pot, that's less washing up for you.

-This vegetarian sub from The Smitten Kitchen Cookbook was born from the desire to create, in Deb's words, 'a sandwich as rib-sticking, belly-warming, and mammoth as a meatball sub but, you know, minus the meatballs'.
+This vegetarian sub was born from the desire to create, in Deb's words, 'a sandwich as rib-sticking, belly-warming, and mammoth as a meatball sub but, you know, minus the meatballs'.
 And the result really is a triumph.
 Comforting, rich and outrageously filling we won't be surprised if you reach for the courgettes instead of the meatballs, next time.

 Bao buns are currently enjoying a vogue in the UK.
 This recipe from The New Vegetarian means you can make them as often as you like at home.
 Alice's version isn't traditional and uses pumpkin as a filling, but these little buns are so delicious, we're sure you won't give a hoot about the authenticity.